The little man with the red and yellow car,

 - Master Tubby Bear to Nestor

-- Demoted to Extra: Mr and Mrs Noah we're supporting characters in the original book and stop-motion series.
-However in "Make Way For Noddy" they both appear as background characters and never speak at all.
+- Mr and Mrs Noah were supporting characters in the original book and stop-motion series.
+However, in "Make Way For Noddy", they both appear as background characters with no speaking roles.

 - Ditzy Genius: Big Ears is a bit befuddled, but still probably the smartest person in Toyland.

 - Easily Forgiven: In Noddy Toyland Detective, the culprits are always forgiven for the trouble they caused - regardless of how bad it was - simply because they apologise and own up.

 - Everybody Laughs Ending: Done in some episodes.
 It's a cartoon, after all.